IV Infusion Therapy Eugene/Springfield & Bend, OR

 To begin the process, your provider will find a suitable vein where they will insert the small IV needle.
 After cleansing the skin in the area, the needle is inserted directly into the vein.
 Medical tape is placed over the needle to secure it in place for the duration of the IV drip.
 With the tip of the needle in the vein, the provider connects the outer port to the tube of the IV bag.
 The drip is adjusted to release fluid and nutrients at a specific pace that achieves an efficient infusion into your bloodstream.
 While this is happening, you can sit comfortably and watch television, listen to music, or just sit back and relax for the next 30 to 45 minutes.

 One of the biggest concerns for many patients is “How can I find treatment near me?”
-Luckily, with recent advances in medications these concerns have been alleviated.
+Luckily, with recent advances in medications, these concerns have been alleviated.

-These types of out-patient settings take away the requirement of a long stay or travel.
+Historically, this process of infusion therapy needed to be done as an in-patient procedure.
+This can be costly and a time-consuming process for the patient.
+These days, however, infusion therapy can be provided either at home or in other convenient settings such as sporting venues and mobile medical clinics.
+These types of outpatient settings take away the requirement of a long stay or travel.
 By bringing IV therapy out of the hospital and into the patient’s home or clinic, we can also bring the power of infusion therapy to the patient in a much more convenient setting and at a much more affordable cost.
 However, it is highly recommended or advisable that infusion therapy should be administered by a medical provider at all times.

 Schedule an Appointment with a Certified Medical Provider